-The actuator opens and closes the control valve (2).
-Depending on the position of the control valve, more or less hot heating water flows from the primary supply into the heat exchanger as required.
+The actuator opens and closes the control valve (12).
+Depending on the position of the control valve, more or less hot heating water flows from the primary supply into the heat exchanger according to demand.

 In addition, the control valve keeps the necessary differential pressure in the system constant.